Table of Contents

 Accountability | Class schedules, trainer appointments | Self-discipline, app-based tracking |

-And for young professionals, the gym environment can provide the external motivation of seeing others and the commitment to showing up.
+And for young professionals, the gym environment can provide the external motivation of seeing others and a commitment to showing up.
 But home workouts teach you intrinsic motivation; you learn to perform without any external elements to motivate you.

 Stress relief and mental health benefits